Hall of fame

-The Hall of Fame will recognise the achievement and contributions of those people who have a strong association with the Maitland Local Government Area and have achieved significant prominence in their field of endeavour.
+The Hall of Fame recognises the achievement and contributions of those people who have a strong association with the Maitland Local Government Area and have achieved significant prominence in their field of endeavour.

 To be eligible, nominations must demonstrate achievement in one of four categories – Sports, Arts, Business/Public Service, and Academic - and meet the selection criteria as outlined in the Hall of Fame Policy.